cosmos/cosmos/WHITEPAPER.md

 ### Pegging to Other Cryptocurrencies

-A priveleged shard can act as the source of a pegged token of another cryptocurrency.
-A peg is in essence similar to the relationship between a Gnuclear hub and shard; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
-A peg-shard on the Gnuclear network keeps up with both the hub as well as the other cryptocurrency.
-The indirection through the peg-shard allows the logic of the hub to remain simple by encapsulating any non-Tendermint consensus light-client verification logic onto the shard.
+A priveleged zone can act as the source of a pegged token of another cryptocurrency.
+A peg is in essence similar to the relationship between a Gnuclear hub and zone; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
+A peg-zone on the Gnuclear network keeps up with both the hub as well as the other cryptocurrency.
+The indirection through the peg-zone allows the logic of the hub to remain simple by encapsulating any non-Tendermint consensus light-client verification logic onto the zone.

-For instance, a Gnuclear shard with some validator set, possibly the same as that of the hub, could act as an ether-peg, where the TMSP-application on the shard (the "peg-shard") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain (the "target").
-This contract would allow ether holders to send ether to the peg-shard by sending it to the peg-contract on Ethereum.
-Once ether is received by the peg-contract, the ether cannot be withdrawn unless an appropriate IBC packet is received by the peg-contract from the peg-shard.
-When a peg-shard receives an IBC packet proving that ether was received in the peg-contract for a particular Ethereum account, a corresponding account is created on the peg-shard with that balance.
-Ether on the peg-shard ("pegged-ether") can then be transferred to and from the hub, and later be destroyed with a transaction that sends it to a particular withdrawal address on Ethereum; an IBC packet proving that the transaction occured on the peg-shard can be posted to the Ethereum peg-contract to allow the ether to be withdrawn.
+For instance, a Gnuclear zone with some validator set, possibly the same as that of the hub, could act as an ether-peg, where the TMSP-application on the zone (the "peg-zone") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain (the "target").
+This contract would allow ether holders to send ether to the peg-zone by sending it to the peg-contract on Ethereum.
+Once ether is received by the peg-contract, the ether cannot be withdrawn unless an appropriate IBC packet is received by the peg-contract from the peg-zone.
+When a peg-zone receives an IBC packet proving that ether was received in the peg-contract for a particular Ethereum account, a corresponding account is created on the peg-zone with that balance.
+Ether on the peg-zone ("pegged-ether") can then be transferred to and from the hub, and later be destroyed with a transaction that sends it to a particular withdrawal address on Ethereum; an IBC packet proving that the transaction occured on the peg-zone can be posted to the Ethereum peg-contract to allow the ether to be withdrawn.

-Of course, the risk of such a pegging contract is a rogue validator set.  ⅓+ Byzantine voting power could cause a fork, withdrawing ether from the peg-contract on Ethereum while keeping the pegged-ether on the peg-shard.
-Worse, +⅔ Byzantine voting power can steal ether outright from those who sent it to the peg-contract by deviating from the original pegging logic of the peg-shard.
+Of course, the risk of such a pegging contract is a rogue validator set.  ⅓+ Byzantine voting power could cause a fork, withdrawing ether from the peg-contract on Ethereum while keeping the pegged-ether on the peg-zone.
+Worse, +⅔ Byzantine voting power can steal ether outright from those who sent it to the peg-contract by deviating from the original pegging logic of the peg-zone.

 It is possible to address these issues by designing the peg to be "totally accountable".
-For example, all IBC packets both from the hub as well as from the target might require acknowledgement by the peg-shard in such a way that all state transitions of the peg-shard can be efficiently challenged and verified by either the hub or the target.
-The hub and the target (or in the case of Ethereum, the peg-contract) should allow the peg-shard validators to post collateral, and token transfers out of the peg-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made.
+For example, all IBC packets both from the hub as well as from the target might require acknowledgement by the peg-zone in such a way that all state transitions of the peg-zone can be efficiently challenged and verified by either the hub or the target.
+The hub and the target (or in the case of Ethereum, the peg-contract) should allow the peg-zone validators to post collateral, and token transfers out of the peg-contract should be delayed (and collateral unbonding period sufficiently long) to allow for any challenges to be made.
 We leave the design of the specification and implementation of this system open as a future Gnuclear improvement proposal.

-While the socio-political atmosphere is not quite evolved enough yet, we can extend the mechanism to allow for shards which peg to the fiat currency of a nation states by forming a validator set out of some combination of institutions responsible for the nation's currency, most particularly, its banks.
+While the socio-political atmosphere is not quite evolved enough yet, we can extend the mechanism to allow for zones which peg to the fiat currency of a nation states by forming a validator set out of some combination of institutions responsible for the nation's currency, most particularly, its banks.
 Of course, extra precautions must be made to only accept currencies backed by strong legal